-- Spiritual Successor/ Spiritual Licensee : If you want to play a game about this anime, go no further than Mega Man.
-You play as the robot son of a scientist, who must fight against an evil doctor and his army of robots, with your robot dog, your sister and your (sometimes bad, sometimes good) prototype brother.
+- Spiritual Successor/ Spiritual Adaptation : If you want to play a game about this anime, go no further than Mega Man (Classic).
+You play as the robot sonnote of a scientist, who must fight against an evil doctor and his army of robots, with your robot dog (beginning with the third game), your sister and your (sometimes bad, sometimes good) prototype brother.

 - Transforming Mecha: Friender transforms into either a Cool Plane or a tank.

-- We Can Rebuild Him: done to the dog, whose ensuing badassitude led Tetsuya to think "maybe doing the same to a human can level the playing field."
+- We Can Rebuild Him: Done to the dog, whose ensuing badassitude led Tetsuya to think doing the same to a human could be useful.
 Unlike most series like this, Tetsuya's upgrade was not an Emergency Transformation, but quite a sacrifice - he chose to exchange his human body for a mechanical one because he saw it as the only way to fight back.

 - Your Size May Vary: Luna's magnetic gun varies its size between something like a semi-automatic rifle to a handgun able to fit inside a compartment in Casshern's calf.